 Stoves of the type we’re interested in come from the backpacking and hiking departments of outdoor stores, as they tend to be the lightest and most compact.
 They can be further subdivided into top-mounted burners, such as MSR’s classic Pocket Rocket*; remote burners (aka: ‘spider’ stoves) with short hoses to connect to an external canister, such as Alpkit’s Koro; and all-in-one integrated stove systems such as the Jetboil series.

 There are two main types of canister.
-The most common type worldwide is the Universal Threaded Canister (UTC) type – using a 7/16-inch Lindal B188 screw valve (EN417 standard), in case you were wondering.
+The most common type worldwide is the Universal Threaded Canister (UTC) type (using an EN417 standard 7/16-inch Lindal B188 screw valve, in case you were wondering).
 You screw the burner or hose onto the top of the canister and it automatically seals when you disconnect it.
-You’ll find these widespread in the USA in particular.
+You’ll find these widespread in the USA and Europe in particular.

 Most stoves fit only one type of canister.
 Which type is quite likely to reflect where you bought it.
 A few stoves are compatible with both.
 (We’ll look at examples later.)

-Regardless of valve type, it’s the smallest sized canisters you’ll be interested in, which are designed for backpackers rather than caravan- or car-campers.
+Regardless of valve type, it’s stoves for the the smallest sized canisters you’ll be interested in, which are designed for backpackers rather than caravans or car-campers.

 CV cartridges made by Campingaz come in 240g (90mm diameter) and 450g (110mm diameter) sizes.

 Much marketing noise is made by canister manufacturers over the specific blend of propane and butane and thus how efficient their fuel is.
 I can promise you right now that unless you are camping in winter conditions, timing each boil to the second and weighing your canister between uses, you will not notice the slightest difference.
 The best brand to choose is the one that’s available when you need it.